mroberts/stmBrowser/README.md

 ###Summary

 This repository will host the development version of the STM Browser.
 It is also available on CRAN.
-It provides an interactive environment for exploring STM model results in a web browser.
+It provides an interactive environment for exploring STM model results in a web browser, optimized for Chrome.
 The visualization pairs a configurable scatter plot with the full text of a selected document.
 The interactive scatterplot allows specification of the x-position, y-position, color, and radius of each document based on metdata.

 The package currently includes functionality to:
 * visualize both continuous and categorical covariate relationships with topics